 - Don't read from your slides or notecards

 - Know what you're talking about

 Do you get extra nervous when speaking in public?
-Try these pointers to manage presentation nerves, courtesy of this article from Mind Tools:
+Try these pointers to manage presentation nerves, courtesy of Mind Tools.

-- Know Your Audience.
 The more confident you are that you are presenting your audience with useful and interesting material, the less nervous you will be overall.
 Before the presentation, make sure that you:

 - Define who your target audience is.

 - Ask people who are representative of the audience what they expect from the presentation.

 - Run your agenda by a few people to see if they think something is missing or is overkill.

 - Greet audience members at the door and do a quick survey of why they are there and what they expect.